Kelvin1106/Kelvin1106.github.io/pages/home.md

         <section id="research">
             <h3 class="experience-section-title">About Me</h3>
             <p>
-            Hello! 👋 My name is Kai-Hua (Kelvin) Wang.
-I am currently an undergraduate student in the Department of Mechanical Engineering at National Taiwan University, expecting to graduate in January 2026.
+           Hello!
+I am Kai-Hua (Kelvin) Wang, an undergraduate in Mechanical Engineering at National Taiwan University, with an expected graduation date of January 2026.
            My research interests include
-            <strong>Robotics, sensing, and localization</strong>,
+            <strong>robotics for sensing, localization, and trajectory planning</strong>,
-            <strong>Vehicle dynamics and modeling</strong>, and
+            <strong>vehicle dynamics and modeling</strong>, and
-            <strong>Medical devices and prototyping</strong>.
+            <strong>medical device prototyping and validation</strong>.
             </p>
             <p>
             For detailed information: